-Failure to properly lift unit in a LEVEL position could result in unit dropping and possibly crushing operator/technician which could result in death or serious injury, and equipment or property-only damage.
+Test lift unit approximately 24 inches to verify proper center of gravity lift point.
+To avoid dropping of unit, reposition lifting point if unit is not level.
+Failure to properly lift unit could result in unit dropping and possibly crushing operator/technician which could result in death or serious injury and possible equipment or property-only damage.